isabella232/search-promote.en-1/help/c-about-design-menu/c-about-dynamic-facets.md

 ## Relationship of facets to meta tag fields {#section_2869E5FCDA8B431A87BC6E5573F2B0A0}

 Facets are built on top of meta tag fields.
-A meta tag field is a low-level, core search layer feature of [!DNL Adobe Search&Promote].
-Facets, on the other hand are part of GS (Guided Search)-the high-level, presentation layer of Adobe Search&Promote.
+A meta tag field is a low-level, core search layer feature of [!DNL Adobe Search&amp;Promote].
+Facets, on the other hand are part of GS (Guided Search)-the high-level, presentation layer of Adobe Search&amp;Promote.
 Facets own meta tag fields, however, meta tag fields know nothing about facets.
 When you configure dynamic facets, you first add facets and then add meta tag fields with the Dynamic Facet option selected to set the identified facet to be dynamic.

 >[!NOTE]
 >